 At that point, you will need to meet with an experienced San Francisco employment rights attorney.
 The attorney will review the details of your claim and determine if you qualify to take legal action.

-If you have suffered illegal employer discrimination or harassment because of your mental health condition, your attorney will negotiate with the employer for reinstatement, back wages, and additional damages.
+If you have suffered illegal employment discrimination or harassment because of your mental health condition, your attorney will negotiate with the employer for reinstatement, back wages, and additional damages.

 Out-of-court settlements are the way that most employment discrimination cases are resolved.
 Settling out-of-court saves all of the parties involved a significant amount of time, money, and inconvenience.